amousset/rudder/README.md

 ### Install Rudder

-Follow the documentation to setup Rudder:
+Follow the documentation to setup Rudder (the documentation is the same for Rudder _core_, a free trial or a subscription, just be careful that public repository is [repository.rudder.io](https://repository.rudder.io), and private one is [download.rudder.io](https://download.rudder.io):

 <div  align="center">
     ➡️ <a href="https://docs.rudder.io/get-started/current/index.html">🧪 Install a test platform (using Vargant)</a> ⬅️